 Mount Rainier is Washington’s mighty icon and the highest volcanic peak in the contiguous United States.
 It’s also the highest mountain in Washington state and is so famous that its image is depicted on the license plate.
 The imposing mountain can be seen up to 300 miles away on a clear day and has become synonymous with Washington.
-Although, the best way to see and experience Mt.
-Rainier is on a hike through the National Park.
+One of the best things to do in Mount Rainier is to experience it with a hike through the national park.
 In this post, I'll discuss the 10 most incredible hikes in Mount Rainier National Park.

 With endless hiking trails to choose from, ranging in length and difficulty, all offering phenomenal views, Mount Rainier is a hiking wonderland.
 Appropriately, the trail encircling the park at 93 miles is named the Wonderland Trail.
 While most trials showcase the mountain, Mount Rainier is home to more than its mountains namesake.
 Trekking through the park, I encountered fields of wildflowers, roaring waterfalls, subalpine lakes, and roaming wildlife.
 Simply put, the hikes here are spectacular.

 As I embarked on my first trip to Mt.
 Rainier this past summer, I was overwhelmed by the countless hiking options.
 There are over 150 waterfalls in the park alone!
 Not a bad problem to have, but that's why I created this list to help narrow it down.
 Since Mount Rainier NP is roughly 90 miles south of Seattle, visiting the National Park is perfect for a hiking day trip or as part of a Washington National Park vacation.
 No matter how long you stay or which hikes you choose, you’re sure to be inspired by Washington's most beautiful mountain.